ibm-cloud-docs/power-iaas/ordering-direct-link.md

     [^footnote9]: This port is not GRE capable, but supports a speed of 10 Gbps.
     [^footnote10]: This port is not GRE capable, but supports a speed of 10 Gbps.
     [^footnote11]: This port is not GRE capable, but supports a speed of 10 Gbps.
+    [^footnote12]: This port is not GRE capable, but supports a speed of 10 Gbps.
     [^footnote13]: This port is not GRE capable, but supports a speed of 10 Gbps.
     [^footnote14]: This port is not GRE capable, but supports a speed of 10 Gbps.